-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-Website Promoter blog allows writing about quite a big range of topics.
+Website Promoter blog allows writing about quite a wide range of topics.

-You could literally pitch anything that talks about digital marketing including growth hacking, brand management.
+Don’t be afraid to pitch anything that talks about digital marketing, including growth hacking and brand management.

 Hint

-You contribute posts on PPC, SEO, Email Marketing and even offline marketing topics.
+You contribute posts on PPC, SEO, Email Marketing, and even offline marketing topics.

 Where to contribute?

-Follow the link “Write for us” section.
+Visit the “Write for us” section.

 What They Want